 Awards and Scholarships

 Erica serves on a number of committees and working groups for various industry projects, largely related to environmental management on-farm.
-She’s a trustee of Te Araroa for the Waikato, and of 3F (Food, Farms and Freshwater).
+She is on the advisory board for Massey’s farms and orchards, she’s a trustee of Te Araroa for the Waikato, and of 3F (Food, Farms and Freshwater).
 She is a director in her husband’s sheep and beef farming business where she brings strategic expertise and runs the farm’s two Farmax budgets.
 Erica has been involved with NZ Young Farmers for nearly a decade, having held a number of roles at club level, district level and regional level.
 As chairman of the Wellington Club she initiated the highly successful and ongoing industry cocktail function.
 Upon arriving in the Waikato, she co-founded the Hamilton City Club for rural professionals in the area.
 Erica is a two-time Regional Finalist in the Young Farmer of the Year Contest, finishing 2nd and 4th and continues to be involved with the Young Farmer of the Year Contest in a range of roles.

 Publications and Reports